Extragalactic magnetism with SOFIA (SALSA Legacy Program) -- V: First results on the magnetic field orientation of galaxies: Angular dispersion

 \subsection{Results}

 Figure \ref{fig:turbulence_maps} shows the $\zeta$ maps of spiral galaxies on a pixel-by-pixel basis at FIR and radio wavelengths.
 Fig.\,\ref{fig:zeta_angle_profile} presents the $\zeta$ profiles of magnetic alignment as a function of galactocentric radius for all spiral galaxies in FIR and radio when available.
-To compare the magnetic alignment profiles as a function of wavelength, we show the histograms of the difference between radio and FIR, calculated as the difference between the $\zeta$ maps from Fig.\,\ref{fig:turbulence_maps}.
+To compare the magnetic alignment profiles as a function of wavelength (Fig.\,\ref{fig:Deltazeta_hist}), we show the histograms of the difference between radio and FIR, calculated as the difference between the $\zeta$ maps from Fig.\,\ref{fig:turbulence_maps}.
 The median and $1\sigma$ uncertainty of the histogram are shown in each plot and Table \ref{tab:pB}.

-We find a mostly flat and high $\zeta > 0.8$ across the full disk of the spiral galaxies in both FIR and radio wavelengths (Fig.\,\ref{fig:zeta_angle_profile}).
-This result indicates that a large-scale axisymmetric ordered $B$-field is the dominant $B$-field structure in the disk of galaxies at both FIR and radio wavelengths, although the individual $\zeta$ measurements at the two wavelength regimes may differ.
+We measure $\zeta > 0.8$ in the majority of the disks of the spiral galaxies of our sample beyond a certain galactocentric radius in both FIR and radio wavelengths (Fig.\,\ref{fig:zeta_angle_profile}), with exception of NGC\,6946 and NGC\,3627.
+This result indicates that a large-scale axisymmetric ordered $B$-field is the dominant $B$-field structure in the disk of galaxies at both FIR and radio wavelengths.
+Note that the individual $\zeta$ measurements per LOS at the two wavelength regimes may differ.

-The $\zeta$ profiles in Fig.\,\ref{fig:zeta_angle_profile} show that in all analyzed spiral galaxies with radio and FIR data, the magnetic alignment at FIR wavelengths is systematically lower than at radio wavelengths at the same radii.
-We quantify this result by analyzing the difference between radio and FIR alignment maps ($\Delta\zeta$, \% increase of $\zeta_{\rm FIR}$ over $\zeta_{\rm Radio}$) in Fig.\,\ref{fig:Deltazeta_hist}.
+The $\zeta$ profiles in Fig.\,\ref{fig:zeta_angle_profile} show that in the analyzed spiral galaxies with radio and FIR data, the magnetic alignment at FIR wavelengths tends to be systematically lower than at radio wavelengths at the same radii, with some exceptions in the inner regions of NGC\,3627 and NGC\,4736.
+We quantify this result by analyzing the difference between radio and FIR alignment maps ($\Delta\zeta$ is the \% increase of $\zeta_{\rm FIR}$ over $\zeta_{\rm Radio}$) in Fig.\,\ref{fig:Deltazeta_hist}.
 The average values of $\zeta$ are always statistically larger in radio polarization observations than FIR when compared in the same beams.
-The histograms show that M~51, M~83, NGC~3627, NGC~4736, and NGC~6946 have a better alignment with the large-scale ordered $B$-field in radio than in FIR ($\Delta\zeta = [2-75]\%$, radio - FIR).
+The histograms show that M\,51, M\,83, NGC\,3627, NGC\,4736, and NGC\,6946 have a better alignment with the large-scale ordered $B$-field in radio than in FIR ($\Delta\zeta = [2-75]\%$, radio - FIR).
 We show the average differences $\Delta\zeta$ for each galaxy in Table \ref{tab:pB}, and we confirm that all of them are statistically significant ($p < 10^{-4}$).
 This suggests that the disordered component of the $B$-field within the beam (i.e, small-scale $B$-fields) of observations at FIR wavelengths may have a larger contribution than at radio wavelengths.

 In summary: \begin{itemize}

 \item Spiral galaxies have a dominant, $\zeta>0.8$, large-scale axisymmetric spiral $B$-field in both radio and FIR wavelengths.

 \item Radio polarization show larger $\zeta$ (more ordered $B$-fields) than those from FIR polarization measurements (more disordered $B$-fields).
 Specifically, the FIR $B$-fields have $2-75$\% more disordered $B$-fields than those measured at radio wavelengths.